 - Opening a traffic file in one of the registered driving centres in the related emirate

 - Conducting an eye test at any centre approved by the traffic department

 - Completing all required driving classes

 - Passing all tests set by the related traffic department

 - Obtaining the driving licence from the traffic authority

-Citizens of certain countries can convert their driving license issued in their home country to a UAE license without having to take a driving test.
+Citizens of these countries can convert their driver’s licence issued in their home country to a UAE licence without having to take a driving test.

 Visit the Abu Dhabi Police website to find out more about converting a foreign driving license into an Abu Dhabi issued driving license.

 You can carpool legally only after registering with local transport authorities.
-To carpool in Abu Dhabi, register with the Department of Transport for their Darb programme.
-Unauthorised carpooling could attract heavy fines.
+To carpool in Abu Dhabi, register with the Department of Municipalities and Transport for their Darb programme.

 The Future of Transport in Abu Dhabi